bodote/bodote.github.io/_posts/2023-02-12-TDD-Gone-Wrong.md

 * you **think**, you have mastered TDD, because you can write tests first now without any significant problems,  but in fact half the way is still in front of you yet.

+## ... because it's taught the wrong way
+* although it seems right to first learn to write tests first on simple examples, and even that seems already hard to learn.
+But it is a **totally different level** to write tests first for komplex real world business software!
+* Many give up on TDD because they don't really experience the benefits of TDD because they don't realize that these are **only to be found at the next level**, of which level they are not even aware of!

 # When TDD might not be a good fit